chloefishstar/AnchoredFusion/README.md

                           [--maxOverlap MAXOVERLAP]
                           [--minExclusive MINEXCLUSIVE]

-Anchored-Fusion is a fast data analysis pipeline detects gene fusion based on split reads and/or paired-end reads.
+SplitFusion is a fast data analysis pipeline detects gene fusion based on split reads and/or paired-end reads.

 optional arguments:
-  -h, --help            show this help message and exit --AnchoredFusionPath ANCHOREDFUSIONPATH
+  -h, --help            show this help message and exit --SplitFusionPath SplitFUSIONPATH
-                        the path where Anchored-Fusion pipeline is installed [required]
+                        the path where Split-Fusion pipeline is installed [required]
   --R R                 the path of R [required] --perl PERL           the path of perl [required]